 - NINJA WiFi: Suitable for a travel period of 1 week or less.

-- Japan Wifi Rental: Suitable for those with a strict budget.
+- Japan WiFi Rental: Suitable for those with a strict budget.

 - Mobal: Suitable for newly arrived residents and expats.

-SIM Card
+Using a Japan Tourist SIM Card

-SIM Cards, on the other hand, can be purchased before your arrival.
+SIM cards, on the other hand, can be purchased before your arrival.
 It is the best option if you need a Japanese phone number while you are in Japan or if your phone isn’t compatible with an eSIM.

 For more information about a Japan SIM card, including the pros and cons and a detailed explanation of our recommended Japan SIM card providers, refer to our Japan SIM card article!